-RISK CONTROL ACTIONS Welfare benefit changes which could lead to a reduction in income for tenants and/or rent payments being made directly to the tenant, with the possible resulting increase in rent arrears.
-Personal approach to working with tenants.
+RIS K CON ITROL ACTIONS A Welfare benefit changes which could lead to a reduction in income for tenants and/or rent payments being made directly to the tenant, with the possible resulting increase in rent arrears.
+A Personal approach to working with tenants.
 Up to date profiling of tenants and household.
 Enhanced support for tenants, using a variety of projects.
 Proactive arrears work, and involvement of Money Advice Officer (MAO) providing advice to maximise income.
 Cash flow is increasingly important at a time when there are pressures on our rental income and upward pressures on costs e.g. pensions.
 If Prospect decided to develop new homes, close monitoring of our cash flow would become increasingly important.
-Effective budget setting and monitoring.
+A Effective budget setting and monitoring.
 Minimising costs where possible.
 Considerable efficiencies have been achieved across the organisation, and we will continue to look at further efficiencies in the future.
-New developments.
-If Prospect were to start to develop new homes, this would bring with it significant risks.
-Close consideration of the various risks prior to committing to any new development.
+A New developments.
+If Prospect were to start to develop new homes, this would bring with it significant risks. > Close consideration of the various risks prior to committing to any new development.
 If a new development is to proceed, then there would need to be regular reviews of the risks identified.
-Not meeting the Scottish Housing Charter outcomes.
-Review of position following completion of the ARC, with an action plan for areas where further work is required.
-The first year of results were very positive.
+A Not meeting the Scottish Housing Charter outcomes.
+Regular review of our performance.
+Membership of HouseMark allows us to compare our performance and learn from others.